 In recent years, certain classic and historic cars have been seen less and less on the circuits as their nemeses have gradually been developed way beyond the levels of period performance.

-Rather than compete in an 'arms race' the owners of such lesser developed cars have elected to retire them, or at least refrain from regular motorsport.
-The result not only being a loss for both competitors and spectators alike, but also eliminating much desired diversity from grids.
+Rather than compete in an 'arms race' the owners of such lesser-developed cars have elected to retire them, or at least refrain from regular motorsport, the result not only being a loss for both competitors and spectators alike, but also eliminating much desired diversity from grids.

 One sector, in particular, that has suffered such a fate is the Alfa Romeo marque.
-Once a prolific sight on British circuits with buoyant club championships and series engaging a rich cross-section of models, the numbers of these evocative racers have dwindled alarmingly.
+Once a prolific sight on British circuits, with buoyant club championships and series engaging a rich cross-section of models, the numbers of these evocative racers have dwindled alarmingly.

 In a bid to bring these glamorous racers back onto British circuits, Julius Thurgood - founder of HRDC - ran a pilot race for classic and historic Alfa Romeos at Donington in October 2018.
-Such was the take up to this exploratory race that Julius pressed ahead with a series for 2019 under the title of the HRDC ‘Classic Alfa Challenge’.
+Such was the take up for this exploratory race that Julius pressed ahead with a series for 2019 under the title of the HRDC ‘Classic Alfa Challenge’.

 A tentative programme of three, 30-minute races was announced and proved a huge success, with strong and diverse grids.